karask/satoshi-paper/markdown/bitcoin.md

 block until a value is found that gives the block's hash the required zero bits.
 Once the CPU effort has been expended to make it satisfy the proof-of-work, the block cannot be changed without redoing the work.
-As later blocks are chained after it, the work to change the block would include redoing all the blocks after it.
+As later blocks are chained after it, the work to change the block would include redoing all the blocks after it

 ![pow](proof-of-work.PNG)